4Players/odin-unity-demo/README.md

 1. We instantiate the player over the Photon network using `PhotonNetwork.Instantiate` and the `ODINPlayer` prefab.
 This is kicked off by the `PhotonPlayerSpawner` script on Start. **Note:** The player prefab needs to be located in a `Resources` subdirectory, in order for Photon to be able to instantiate the player correctly.

-2. We automatically connect to two ODIN rooms (Voice and Radio) using
+2. We automatically connect to two ODIN rooms (Voice and Radio) with

 ```c#
 OdinSampleUserData userData = new OdinSampleUserData(refPlayerName.Value);